-Rosslare Golf Links is bathed in sunshine as we walk up the final hole of a round that will live long in the memory.
+Rosslare Golf Club is bathed in sunshine as we walk up the final hole of a round that will live long in the memory.

 For generations, this has been the holiday destination of choice for Dublin families looking to escape the city.
 They have come for the sunshine, the stunning beach but they have also come for the golf.
 The links here stretches out like a pointing finger along a peninsula of undulating, crumpled ground which separates the Irish Sea from Wexford Harbour.
 There are two courses here, the 18-hole Championship Old Course and the 12-hole Burrow Course, which was designed by Ryder Cup legend Christy O’Connor Jr.